tylerharter/cs301-projects/spring19/lab6/README.md

 # Lab 6

-In this lab, we'll practice accessing CSVs, learn about sorting, organize data with sets, and practice processing command line arguments.
+In this lab, we'll practice accessing CSVs, sorting, and using sets.

 To start, familiarize yourself with the dataset for P6 on GitHub here:
 [wine.csv](https://github.com/tylerharter/cs301-projects/blob/master/spring19/p6/wine.csv).
 Download the `wine.csv` to a new `lab6` directory, and start a new notebook in that directory for this lab.

-## CSV
+## CSVs

 [Chapter 14](https://automatetheboringstuff.com/chapter14/) of
 Automate the Boring Stuff introduces CSV files and provides a code